 In carrying out our audit work we have considered and challenged the range of outcomes considered by the directors, the conclusion the directors have reached about the reliability of any alternative valuation and the disclosures made, specifically in the Critical Accounting Estimates and Key Judgements disclosures and in Note 6.
-We also circularised the Company's legal advisors in both the UK and United States.
+We also communicated with the Company's legal advisors in the United States on this matter.